kubernetes/community/contributors/guide/issue-triage.md

 ### Support Requests
 Some people mistakenly use GitHub issues to file support requests.
 Usually they're asking for help configuring some aspect of Kubernetes.
 Here's how to handle these:
-* First, direct the person to discuss on Slack [Stack Overflow](https://stackoverflow.com/questions/tagged/kubernetes) and visit the [troubleshooting guide](https://kubernetes.io/docs/tasks/debug-application-cluster/troubleshooting/)
+* First, direct the person to discuss the issue on [Stack Overflow](https://stackoverflow.com/questions/tagged/kubernetes) and visit the [troubleshooting guide](https://kubernetes.io/docs/tasks/debug-application-cluster/troubleshooting/)
 * Then, apply the `triage/support` label, which is directed to our support structures (see below), and apply the `close` label

 Please find more detailed information about Support Requests in the [Footnotes section](#footnotes).